monnand/gotaskqueue/README.md

         "fmt"
     )

-    // Create a new implementation of gotaskqueue.Task,
+    // Define a new implementation of gotaskqueue.Task,
     // which must implement the Run() and ExecTime() methods. type MyTask struct {
         id int